RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 permalink: /training/fair4rs/
 ---

+## Introduction and target audience

+This training offers a modular programme to support researchers in applying FAIR (Findable, Accessible, Interoperable, Reusable) principles and open research practices to their research software.
+The overview module provides an introduction to [FAIR for research software](#what-are-the-fair-principles-for-research-software) and gives an overview of the topics that are offered in more detail in [additional modules](#outline-of-the-programme), which can be selected according to an individual’s learning goals.

+This programme is aimed at researchers, including PhDs and postgraduate research students, who create code (whether a few scripts or something more substantial) as part of their research and who want to make their research more open by applying the FAIR principles to their software.

-## What are the FAIR principles for research software?
+### What are the FAIR principles for research software?

-The FAIR principles were originally developed as guidelines to enhance the reusability of research data.
-The FAIR principles apply the concepts of Findability, Accessibility, Interoperability and Reusability to scholarly data holdings, and were also intended to be applied to other digital research objects such as algorithms and workflows[^1].
+The FAIR principles were developed as guidelines to enhance the reusability of research data[^1].
+The FAIR principles apply the concepts of Findability, Accessibility, Interoperability and Reusability to scholarly data holdings, and were also intended to be applied to other digital research objects such as algorithms and workflows.

 Over the past few years there has been growing recognition that research software, defined as _“source code files, algorithms, scripts, computational workflows and executables that were created during the research process or for a